Table of Contents

 - Anemia that results from a chronic disease

-- Anemia caused by extreme destruction of red blood cells.
+- Anemia caused by excessive destruction of red blood cells.

 Anemia due to excessive blood loss